MrCreaper/Dakedo/README.md

         cleanSelected: false, // clean logs only between selection arrows
         shortcuts: [],
         selectArrows: true,
+        color: "00ffff", // The shown color for this mod/preset
+        bgColor: false, // Mod name color shown as background
+        staticColor: true, // color mod names
     },
     backup: {
         folder: "./backups", // leave empty for no backups
         onCompile: true,
+        max: 5, // -1 for infinite
-        max: 5, // Maximum backups for each mod. -1 for infinite
+        maxTotal: false, // false = Maximum backups for each mod. true = total backups.
+For the above value
         pak: false,
         blacklist: [".git"],
-        all: false, // backup the entire project by default },
+        all: false, // backup the entire project by default
+        verifacation: false,
+    },
     zip: {
         onCompile: true, // placed in the mods/{mod name} folder